openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-provenance/deploy.md

 ### Let's go to Openshift UI and checkout our build process -

 Make sure you have selected `myproject` on the project selector.
-If you go to Builds in the Openshift UI in the other tab, under `Builds`, you would see `s2i-example-log` and under logs you could inspect the build process.
+If you go to Builds in the OpenShift UI in the other tab, under `Builds`, you would see `s2i-example-log` and under logs you could inspect the build process.
 You would see `thamos provenance-check` being run your stack.

 You can also check the logs from the terminal.
 Lets check the logs -